Pearland, Texas: Healthcare

-Since 2015, "Wobble before you Gobble", Pearland's largest Annual Health Fair is hosted by the local community.
-Founded by a local Primary care Physician Dr Vishalakshmi Batchu, this health fair happens around the second or third week of November at Pearland Town Center.
-The event showcases several big and small healthcare facilities.
-Free health checkups, screenings, vaccinations, procedures, nutrition, lifestyle, are offered at the fair.
-Various fine arts clubs from local schools participate in the fair and showcase their talent in forms of singing, dancing, workouts, skits and exercises.
-Several workout specialists offer workout sessions including zumba, salsa, bollywood, yoga and many more formats.
-The event is grassroots in nature, which means, it is organized by residents of Pearland.
+Since 2015, "Wobble before you Gobble", Pearland's largest Annual Health Fair, is hosted by the local community.
+Founded by a local primary-care physician Dr Vishalakshmi Batchu, this health fair happens around the second or third week of November at Pearland Town Center.
+The event showcases several large and small healthcare facilities.
+Free health checkups, screenings, vaccinations, procedures, and nutrition and lifestyle information, are offered at the fair.
+Various fine arts clubs from local schools participate in the fair and showcase their talent in forms of singing, dancing, workouts, skits, and exercises.
+Several workout specialists offer workout sessions, including zumba, salsa, Bollywood, yoga, and many more formats.
+The event is organized by residents of Pearland.